 Get Enough Lean Protein

 Eat enough protein to benefit from IF.
-The Mayo Clinic recommends eating a gram of protein for every two pounds of your weight daily (4).
-The Karolinska Institutet in Sweden confirmed how aging women require enough protein to prevent muscle waste or sarcopenia (22).
+The Mayo Clinic recommends eating 1-1.2 grams of protein for every kilogram (2.2 pounds) of your weight daily (4).
+The Karolinska Institutet in Sweden confirmed how women require enough protein to prevent muscle waste or sarcopenia as they get older (22).

 Practice Strength Training

-Muscle waste is a serious fear among women over 50.
-However, the Swinburne University of Technology found fasting and resistance training to work well in preventing muscle waste (26).
+Muscle loss is a serious fear among women over 50.
+However, the Swinburne University of Technology found resistance training to work well in preventing muscle loss while fasting (26).
 Better Me recommends good workouts for women over 50 to regain fitness (8).

 Consider The Keto Diet

 Better Me recommends Keto for women over 50 (19).
-It has similar benefits as intermittent fasting.
-In addition, it works wonders for menopause, metabolism, and bone health.
-After all, it’s another way to begin ketosis in your body on non-fasting days.
+It may have similar benefits to intermittent fasting.
+In addition, some people believe it works wonders for menopause, metabolism, and bone health.
+After all, it’s another way to promote ketosis in your body on non-fasting days.

 Best Intermittent Fasting For Women Over 50